 - 1. Be a graduate of an American Career College diploma or degree program. - 2.
-Enroll in a new diploma or degree program at American Career College or American Career College at St. Francis. - 3.
+Enroll in a new diploma or degree program at American Career College. - 3.
 Student had no disciplinary actions during previous enrollment. - 4.
 Student is in good financial standing with American Career College.